US · AI law tracker

 - What is HR 7363?

-- A bill (HR 7363) has been introduced in the U.S. House of Representatives, proposing to limit the Department of Homeland Security’s (DHS) use of facial recognition technology [1].
-This legislation has been referred to both the House Committee on the Judiciary and the House Committee on Homeland Security for review of provisions falling within their respective jurisdictions [2].
+- House Bill 7363, aimed at restricting the Department of Homeland Security's (DHS) use of facial recognition technology, has been introduced in the U.S. House of Representatives [1].
+The bill has been referred to the Committee on the Judiciary and the Committee on Homeland Security for further consideration.
+This referral indicates the initial procedural steps for legislative review within the House [1].
 Primary source →

 - Why does HR 7363 matter?

-- This development signals increased legislative scrutiny over federal agency AI deployments, particularly for sensitive applications like facial recognition.
+- This bill signals legislative scrutiny over federal agency AI deployments, bearing on facial recognition ethics and scope.
 Primary source →

 - Who does HR 7363 affect?